DPBayes/dpdl/experiments/24-hypers-as-a-function-of-epsilon.md

-# Effect of class imbalance on the hyperparameters
+# Hyperparameters as a function of ε

 ## Motivation